JereKuusela/valheim-world_edit_commands/README.md

 - `crafter=value` or `name=value`: Name of the crafter for items or name for tamed creatures (that support naming).
 Character _ is replaced with a space bar.
 - `durability=number` or `health=number`: Overrides the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
 - `from=x,z,y`: Allows overriding the player's position for the command.
 Used by `redo` and can be useful for some advanced usage.
-- `hunt`: Spawned creatures are in the hunt mode.
+- `hunt=true/false`: Spawned creatures are in the hunt mode.
 - `level=integer`: Spawned creatures have this amount of level (level = stars + 1).
 - `pos=forward,right,up`: Relative position (meters) from the player.
 If not given, the objects are spawned 2 meters front of the player.
 If y coordinate is not given, the objects snaps to the ground.
 - `radius=number`: Maximum spawn distance when spawning multiple objects.
 Default is 0.5 meters.